terrytilley/books-challenge-ui/README.md

 What we expect to learn from you with this challenge:

-* Your work style.
+- Your work style.
-* How you think and solve problems.
+- How you think and solve problems.
-* How you communicate.
+- How you communicate.

 What we expect that you learn from us:

-* How we work as a team.
+- How we work as a team.
-* Have a close look at some of the problems we face daily.
+- Have a close look at some of the problems we face daily.

 ## Considerations

-* You have 1h to solve the challenge.
-If you think this is not enough let us know and we can arrange for more.
+- We expect you to solve the challenge in 1h.
-* We won't limit your choice of tools or libraries.
+- We won't limit your choice of tools or libraries.
 But make choices that suits your needs.
 There's no need to use a bazooka to kill an ant but the point of the challenge is to evaluate your skills.

 ## Instructions

 Consider the ficticious company "Books on Tap" that sells books online.
-We created a very simple api where you can query books available.
+We created a very simple api where you can query, create, update books.

 We have built a simple project based on Create-React-App for ease of development and not having to worry about configs.
 Feel free to create your own project structure if you so please.

+### Tasks:

-* Query api to retrieve books
+- Query api to retrieve books
-* Display available books
+- Display available books
-* Use whatever frameworks you prefer
+- Use whatever frameworks you prefer
-* Be creative 🤓
+- Be creative ✨